Do you want a website that not only looks great but also drives sales and revenue?

 Once again, we can see that the important elements on Ahrefs’ homepage are displayed properly without having to scroll down the page.

-Thus, it’s essential to understand that: a) your website’s important elements should be displayed above the fold, and b) this should happen across all different devices and screen sizes.
+Always keep in mind that your website’s important elements should be displayed above the fold, and this should happen across all different devices and screen sizes.

 What are these “important elements” though?